Higher-order estimates for collapsing Calabi-Yau metrics: Introduction

 \subsection{Acknowledgments}

 We are grateful to A. Figalli and O. Savin for showing us the example in Remark \ref{cntrxmpl}, which motivated us to develop the methods of this paper.
-We would also like to thank Y. Zhang for some very helpful conversations regarding Proposition \ref{p:closure}.
+We would also like to thank Y. Zhang for some very helpful conversations regarding Proposition \ref{p:closure}, Y. Rubinstein for pointing out the reference \cite{gangsta}, and F.T.-H. Fong and M.-C. Lee for finding a mistake in Sections \ref{claim3product} and \ref{claim3nonproduct} in a previous version of this paper.
 This work was completed during the second-named author's visits to the Center for Mathematical Sciences and Applications at Harvard University and to the Institut Henri Poincar\'e in Paris (supported by a Chaire Poincar\'e at IHP funded by the Clay Mathematics Institute), which he would like to thank for the hospitality.